ja-vazquez/Python_compendium/README.md

 x - means that I haven't had a chance to spend a considerable amount of time in that particular topic, but I am about to.

+Before starting, have a look of  [Git](http://rogerdudler.github.io/git-guide/): A simple guide for getting started with git and
+ [Git-SVN](http://git.or.cz/course/svn.html): Git - SVN Crash Course.

 ------
 ### Python